ivanprates/Ctenotus_ranges_niches/README.md

 6. Outputs and intermediate files generated during the estimation of geographic range size and climatic niche breadth for Australian squamate taxa and _Ctenotus_ OTUs;

-7. Outputs and intermediate files generated during the estimation of genetic isolation-by-distance and expected heterozygosity for _Ctenotus_ OTUs;
+7. Outputs and intermediate files generated during the estimation of genetic isolation-by-distance and expected heterozygosity for _Ctenotus_ OTUs.

-8. Plots, manuscript figures, and supplementary figures.

-Following manuscript acceptance, we will make this information available also through the Dryad Digital Repository database.
-Newly generated de-multiplexed raw DNA sequence data will be deposited in NCBI's Sequence Read Archive.